SaalikLok/StoryOfSoap/README.md

 This is a project that I am building to learn Python.
 It is licensed under the MIT License, so feel free to use this code for whatever you need!
+Thanks to GoodRiddlesNow.com for riddles used in this program.